 I wouldn’t have minded but Spurs were rubbish in 1974 too.
 Actually, that’s a lie.
 I would have minded.
 Very much indeed.
 Nevertheless, they WERE rubbish.
 Their legendary manager Bill Nicholson had just departed, a man who had served with distinction as a player & then led them to The Double, leaving with ten grand in his back pocket & minus the obligatory Testimonial.
 He lived in a house near the ground & had lived, eaten & breathed Spurs since 1938.
 Forgive me if I spared my tears when Mourinho left Chelsea with millions on two separate occasions.
 Happily, Nicholson did return to White Hart Lane later but football clubs really have been run by some charmless slimeballs over the years haven’t they?
 There is a core of the team that has brought them various domestic & European trophies in recent years, but it is a team composed of players largely past their best.
 Mike England, Martin Chivers, Cyril Knowles & Phil Beal have all peaked.
 Goalkeeper Pat Jennings & Martin Peters will both have better days when they move on, down the road at Arsenal in the case of Jennings to the eternal chagrin of Spurs fans.
 The Gunners themselves are also a pretty miserable outfit in 1974 though.
-The only London team to shine is West Ham, who pluck a couple of strikers from the lower divisions in Billy Jennings & Alan Taylor & enjoy a buoyant season, with the former thriving in the league & the latter scoring twice in all the last three rounds of the FA Cup to bring the Hammers home a trophy at the end of the season.
+The only London team to shine is West Ham, who pluck a couple of strikers from the lower divisions in Billy Jennings & Alan Taylor & after a poor start enjoy a buoyant season, with the former thriving in the league & the latter scoring twice in all the last three rounds of the FA Cup to bring the Hammers home a trophy at the end of the season.

 There is every chance Spurs will lose on this day as I fervently want them to.
 The opposition is Middlesbrough, a new, brutally efficient addition to Division 1, as it was called then & should be now.
 They had visited White Hart Lane less than three weeks earlier in the League Cup & won 4-0.
 They have one of Celtic’s legendary Lisbon Lions in Bobby Murdoch, a fine player even if he appears to have a spare match ball stuck up his shirt.
 Alongside him in midfield is the best Leeds player never to play for Leeds, the young Graham Souness, gifted & nasty in apparently equal measure.
-They have two of the country’s most promising attacking midfielders in David Armstrong & David Mills.
+They also have two of the country’s most promising attacking midfielders in David Armstrong & David Mills.
 In keeping with the times they have the obligatory portly striker, Alan Foggon, who would seem to be no stranger to a pork pie & a pint.
-He later joins Man Utd & sinks without trace.
+He later joins Man Utd where he disappears without trace.
 The real brutal efficiency lies at the back though where they have a frankly terrifying defence.
 Craggs.
 Boam.
 Maddren.
 Spraggon.
 These names to mutton chopped strikers of the ’70’s are akin to those of Ronnie Kray & Eddie Richardson to miscreant smaller time villains in London’s gangland areas in the 1960’s.
 They may not have carved tram lines into your face with knives or tortured you by attaching electrodes to your genitals but God alone knows what they dip the studs of their boots in.
 In another Likely Lads episode Terry ends up in court for a pub brawl which begins when he refers to Middlesbrough as ‘a bunch of cloggers’ to one of their fans, played by James Bolam’s future New Tricks co-star Alun Armstrong.
 Later on, Armstrong appears in Porridge, another vehicle for the brilliant comedy writing duo Dick Clement & Ian Le Frenais, as a con called Spraggon.
 Given some of the on pitch tackles performed by the ‘Boro left back of the same name it is not likely to be a coincidence.
 Prison was the least some of them deserved.

 Middlesbrough are managed by Jack Charlton.
 I am hugely conflicted about Big Jack.
 Resolutely working class, fond of a ciggie (as was his more extravagantly gifted brother Bobby, who played his last game for Man Utd at Chelsea & was presented on the pitch with a silver cigarette holder by the hosts!) he was a World Cup hero & always an endearing commentary box presence, forgetting names & foregoing the usual media niceties with his blunt appraisals of matches & the participants within them.
 He once gave my dad an autograph in the toilets at the Randolph Hotel in Oxford.
 Hopefully he had washed his hands.
 Metaphorically, they remain eternally filthy to many, due to his being a devout lifetime member of, & apologist for, the detested Revie era Leeds.
 Dirty Leeds.
 He gave the Irish nation the footballing ride of their lives but it was ghastly to watch at times, & the 1-1 draw with England in Italy in 1990 remains comfortably the worst international football match I have ever seen.